Any homes with an LPG or natural gas supply should understand the critical nature of carbon monoxide (CO) testing.

 Different Testing Methods for CO Leaks

 There are several ways to test for carbon monoxide in your home.
-It is something that should be consistently monitored, even if you don’t detect signs of a CO leak.
+It is something you should consistently monitor, even if you don’t detect signs of a CO leak.

-Here are the best ways to conduct a carbon monoxide test.
+Here are the best ways to conduct a thorough test.

 Electronic Carbon Monoxide Detector

 This type of CO detector can be hard-wired to your electrical system like a smoke alarm.
 Electronic carbon monoxide detectors often have other functions, too, such as detecting smoke and heat.
-If you’re installing carbon monoxide detectors they should be on every floor of your home.
-They should also be installed high on the wall because CO is lighter than air.
+If you’re installing CO detectors, follow the manufacturer’s placement instructions.
+Make sure you have an alarm close to every bedroom and any room with gas-powered appliances.

-These units can also be installed on every floor of your home, and you can choose a model that also detects smoke and heat.
-The advantage of a battery-operated unit is that it will still work during a blackout, but make sure you change the batteries regularly.
+You can also install these units near every bedroom and any room in your home with gas appliances.
+It’s well worth choosing a model that also detects smoke and heat.
+The battery-operated detector’s biggest advantage is that it will still work during a blackout, but make sure you change the batteries regularly.

 Portable Carbon Monoxide Meter

 A portable CO detector can be useful for detecting carbon monoxide levels near all gas-powered appliances.
-It’s a handy way to check every room of the house.
-These units can be hardwired with battery backup, or you can choose a battery powered model.
+These battery-powered units are a handy way to check every room of the house.
+Note that portable detectors are rarely, if ever, a like-for-like substitute for a fixed detector unit.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.